sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 time: 30
 ---

-# Learn how to read OData metadata
+# Learn how to read OData metadata documents

 <!-- description --> Take a tour of a simple metadata document and get to know its key sections.